DavidJMartinProjects/event-driven-orchestration-saga-pattern/readme.md

 # Event Driven Orchestration

 ## Project Description
-> main goal of this project is to build a example ecosystem to demonstrate a Camunda based implementation of the SAGA pattern.
+> (WIP) The main goal of this project is to build a example ecosystem to demonstrate a Camunda based implementation of the SAGA pattern.

 ## Technologies & Frameworks